 Don't try to tackle such a complicated case on your own.
 Make sure you have an experienced attorney on your side who knows how to investigate such accidents and has the case results to prove it.
-Call the Law Office of Scott M. Miller.
+Call the Law Offices of Scott M. Miller, P.A.
 Available 24 hours a day, 7 days a week.

 <Return to Top>

 Why You Need an Attorney Investigating Your Truck Accident

 When you have an experienced truck accident attorney on your side who is well-versed in state law and federal trucking regulations, you can take an aggressive approach right from the start.
 A qualified truck accident lawyer in the Orlando, FL area should be prepared to take the following steps on your behalf:

 - Investigate the trucking companies - We routinely research whether trucking companies follow the law or break the rules and put people at risk.
 We will look at the relationship between the driver and the company.
 If the driver is an employee, the company can be held legally liable for his negligence.

 - Analyze accident reports - The smallest detail can often make the biggest difference when it comes to accident report.
 In addition to seeking out witnesses to the accident, we will look at the police reports and other documents related to the crash.
 We know what information to look for to build a strong case.